kristianmandrup/electron-app-generator/README.md

 # electron-app-generator

-Electron app configure a project environment/setup, including dependencies & configuration for:
+Electron app to configure a project environment/setup, including dependencies & configuration for:
 - runtime
 - development environment & tools

 You can use this app instead of typical CLI generator such as: